3.2 CMC Appointment, Tenure, and Promotion Procedures

 a.
 A statement from the candidate on the candidate’s activities relevant to the reappointment decision, and

 b.
-A full report and recommendation from the candidate’s department, which is normally based on a survey of all tenured members of equal or higher rank in the department.
+A full report and recommendation from the candidate’s department, which is normally based on a survey of all tenured members in the department.
 (Where necessary in individual cases, because of existing contract conditions, the timing of the reappointment decision may be modified.)

 - The Dean shall transmit the candidate’s report and the departmental report and recommendation to the APT Committee and any other relevant information in the Dean of the Faculty’s office or which the APT Committee may obtain.
-(All written information except confidential letters from referees shall be made available to the candidate for the candidate’s written comment.)
+(All written information shall be made available to the candidate for the candidate’s written comment.)

 Approved by APT-EC March 31, 1992